sebastianbergmann/state/README.md

 ## Generating the State Machine

-The `generate.php` script can generate the code shown above from an XML specification such as the one shown below:
+Using a ([code generator](generator/run.php)), the code shown above can be automatically generated from an XML specification such as the one shown below:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>